JuliaTesting/ReTest.jl/README.md

 `runtests(M, "d")` will currently instantiate `@testset "a"` because it might contain a sub-testset `"d"`, so `@test true` above will be run, even if eventually no testset matches `"d"`.
-So it's recommended to put expensive tests withing "final" testsets (those which don't have nested testsets), such that "full matching" is used instead of partial matching.
+So it's recommended to put expensive tests within "final" testsets (those which don't have nested testsets), such that "full matching" is used instead of partial matching.